Water Tank Heaters: A Comprehensive Buying Guide

 In contrast, electric water heaters are generally cheaper, with standard models ranging from $400 to $900, depending on the warranty and element quality.
 Hybrid electric models can be more expensive, costing up to $2000.

-Sizing tips - Choosing the right capacity
+Sizing Tips – Choosing the Right Capacity

 Choosing the right tank capacity is crucial to ensure that you have enough hot water for your household’s needs.